GlennLasher/table/README.md

 getId_insert is the same concept with the INSERT statement for getId.

+getId_currval is only really used by PostgreSQL (because the relevant mechanism differs from that of SQLite), however, it is still in her in dict form, just in case I decided to add other database engines at a later date.
+It should contain a SQL statement that will retrieve the current value of the sequence used to produce row IDs for this table.

 createTable_list is a dict of lists, each list containing the commands needed to create a given table and its accessories.

 dropTable_list is a dict of lists, each list containing the commands needed to drop a table and its accessories.

+getById_select is a dict of str's, containing SELECT statements to execute, parameterized as appropriate, to retrieve a record from the table by its id.

 For instance, here is the code for StatusTable taken out of my module Bumddb, slightly updated to handle the multi-database capability: